 4. Ask your child to estimate how much time each assignment might take and give them a timer.

-5. After their homework is done, chat with them about how it went.
-Youll learn what you can improve each time.
+5. After their homework is done, have a discussion with them about how it went.
+With this deliberately collaborative approach, you’ll learn what you can improve each time.

 Accept Homework Resistance

-Also, sometimes children just want to vent about ‘how hard all this work is’ and the feeling that ‘it is too much’ (You remember how you felt at their age, right?)
-Allow for some venting time (5 minutes max) — it may be the key to them working for the next 20-30 minutes.
+Sometimes children just want to vent about ‘how hard all this work is’ and the feeling that ‘it’s too much’ (You remember how you felt at their age, right?)
+Allow for some venting time (5 minutes max) — it may be the key to their getting work done for the following 20-30 minutes.

 Reward Homework Well Done